Milos Greece might be the paradise on earth. And we can prove it!

 A delicious local dish is pork which slowly roasts in the oven, dressed in pelte sauce (which is a tomato sauce made by the local, very sweet and tasty tomatoes).

-Tip: Traditional kouloura, a barley-based rusk is the perfect match to this dish.
+Tip: Traditional kouloura, a barley-based rusk is a perfect match for this dish.

 The traditional Milos villages